adstannard/ACI-CTF-CyberStake2020/Cryptography/Rotate_Me.md

 Steps:

-Cipher text starts with "IKQ" bit know we are looking for "ACI".
+Cipher text starts with "IKQ" but know we are looking for "ACI".
 "A" to "I" is an 8 charachter shift. can solve at [dcode.fr](https://www.dcode.fr/caesar-cipher) in a browser.

 Flag: <!-- ACI{CrYpTo_FuN_fOr_AlL_KujxdgjF} -->